anitsiqaradze/Traveling-Salesman-Visualization/README.md

 Built with JavaScript and the p5.js library for drawing and animation.

 ## Tech Stack
-  -Javascript (ES6+)
++Javascript (ES6+)
-  -p5.js for canvas rendering
++p5.js for canvas rendering
-  -HTML&CSS
++HTML&CSS

 ##Features
-  -Accepts matrix-style input representing a complete weighted graph.
++Accepts matrix-style input representing a complete weighted graph.
-  -Visualizes the TSP route step by step, dynamically.
++Visualizes the TSP route step by step, dynamically.

 ##Screenshots